-Applied StemCell offers well-characterized, normal human induced pluripotent stem cell (iPSC) that have been reprogrammed from healthy human tissues (cord blood, fibroblasts, PBMCs) using footprint-free methods.
-All induced pluripotent stem cell (iPSC) lines were derived using morphological selection criteria, and without the use of fluorescent marker or drug selection.
-The cells express pluripotency markers OCT4, SOX2, SSEA4, and others, and demonstrate strong endogenous alkaline phosphatase activity.
+Applied StemCell offers well-characterized, normal human induced pluripotent stem cell (iPSC) that have been reprogrammed from healthy human tissues (cord blood, fibroblasts) using footprint-free methods.
+All iPSC lines are carefully selected for morphology of undifferentiated cells, and express pluripotency markers (OCT4, SOX2, SSEA4, and others) and strong endogenous alkaline phosphatase activity.
 Our normal human iPSCs have proven genome editing and differentiation capacity, and are ideal for disease modeling, drug discovery/screening and neurotoxicity screening applications.